There are several ways of playing the board game Scythe on PC. This article reviews the Digital Edition that can be found on the Steam platform.

 - Gameplay speed.
 This is also a negative, especially for beginner players.
 As the computer makes calculations, many things happen at once (players receive bonuses on enlisting, stars, resources, etc.) and it’s hard to keep track of why something has happened.
 In a physical game, you know exactly why a player received two popularity because you had to calculate it yourself.
 In Digital Edition, it’s already the end of the turn, when you figure it out (if you even bother).

 - Multiplayer is not very populated.
-You can still find games though, just be patient.
+You can still find games though, you just need to be patient.

 - Experienced players report that the AI is predictable and not enough of a challenge, even on the highest difficulty.
 I am still a novice player, that has problems beating the AI at medium strength, so can’t confirm it, but it’s something to take into account if you are a Scythe veteran.